-But the oligarchs have not disappeared from the media business.
-They continue to direct their operations from prison.
-Now, however, they face fierce competition on the media market, which has come under enormous economic pressure.
+Media entrepreneurs like Dan Voiculescu still call the shots in the media industry.
+But over the years, new competitors have emerged on the media market, which is nevertheless under enormous economic pressure.
 Advertising revenues have plummeted in recent years, with a number of media companies filing for bankruptcy.
 Delays in the payment of salaries are common at almost all media outlets.
 According to Romanian media watchdog Active Watch, this has created an environment where journalists in Romania are regularly accepting bribes from government authorities and companies not to give them negative coverage.
 In this way local authorities and private companies are controlling Bucharest’s entire press and behaving like despots.

-As a result many media outlets are facing a major crisis of credibility as well as a financial crisis.
-Newspapers that had millions of readers shortly after the revolution in 1989 and became opinion leaders in the climate of newly regained press freedom have seen their circulation plunge.
-"Many readers don't see any point in spending money on press products given that they are manipulated anyway," said media journalist Petrişor Obae.
+Many of the editorial departments are not just under struggling financially but also have to contend with a credibility crisis.
+Newspapers that were read by millions of people after the 1989 revolution and became leading publications after freedom of the press was reinstalled have faced a drastic drop in their circulation in recent years.
+"Many readers don't see any point in spending money on press products, given that they are manipulated anyway," said media journalist Petrişor Obae.
 Even at prestigious dailies the circulation is frequently below 10,000 copies and it is only thanks to their websites that they still play a role in the media market.